umer2239/PhishNet-Extention/README.md

-📌 PhishNet — Browser Extension

-PhishNet is a browser extension designed to help users detect, prevent, and stay aware of phishing threats while browsing the web.
-It provides real-time insights and alerts to keep users safe from suspicious websites.

-📁 Project Structure

-This extension includes the following key popup interface files:

-1. popup.html

-The main HTML document for the extension’s popup window

-Provides the UI layout and displays extension information

-Loads popup.css and popup.js for styling and interactivity

-2. popup.css

-Contains all styling rules for the popup window

-Defines colors, layout, typography, and animations

-Ensures the popup remains clean, responsive, and visually appealing

-3. popup.js

-Handles all interactive functionality of the popup

-Connects UI actions (buttons, clicks, inputs) to extension logic

-Can communicate with background scripts, content scripts, or APIs

-🚀 Features

-Detects potential phishing indicators

-Displays warnings and safety checks

-Clean and user-friendly popup UI

-Lightweight, fast, and easy to use

-🔧 Installation (Developer Mode)

-Download or clone this repository

-Open Chrome → go to:
-chrome://extensions/

-Enable Developer Mode

-Click Load unpacked

-Select your extension folder

-The PhishNet extension will appear in the browser toolbar

-📷 Popup Interface

-This project includes the popup interface built using:

-popup.html

-popup.css

-popup.js

-This handles the UI that appears when the extension icon is clicked.

-🤝 Contributing

-Contributions, suggestions, and improvements are welcome!
-Feel free to create pull requests or open issues.
+# 📌 PhishNet — Browser Extension

+PhishNet is a browser extension designed to detect and prevent phishing threats.
+It helps users browse safely by analyzing websites and displaying warnings inside a clean, user-friendly popup interface.

+---

+## 📁 Project Files

+### **1. `popup.html`**
+- Main HTML structure for the extension popup.
+- Loads styles (`popup.css`) and scripts (`popup.js`).
+- Displays the UI when the extension icon is clicked.

+### **2. `popup.css`**
+- Contains all the styling rules for the popup interface.
+- Controls layout, colors, fonts, spacing, and visuals.
+- Makes the popup clean, responsive, and attractive.

+### **3. `popup.js`**
+- Adds interactivity to the popup.
+- Handles button clicks, events, and data updates.
+- Can communicate with background scripts or APIs.

+---

+## 🚀 Features
+- Detects potential phishing indicators.
+- Shows safety alerts and important warnings.
+- Minimal and responsive popup interface.
+- Fast, lightweight, and easy to use.

+---

+## 🔧 Installation (Developer Mode)

+1. Download or clone this repository.
+2. Open **Google Chrome** and go to:
+3. Enable **Developer Mode** (top right).
+4. Click **Load unpacked**.
+5. Select the folder containing your extension files.
+6. The PhishNet extension will appear in your browser toolbar.

+---

+## 🤝 Contributing
+Suggestions and improvements are welcome!
+Feel free to open an issue or submit a pull request.